message/iata/TH.md

 - passengers between 12 and 17 years with a COVID-19 vaccination certificate showing that they received one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;
 - passengers with a recovery certificate and a COVID-19 vaccination certificate showing that they received at least one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure.
 5. Passengers entering or transiting through Thailand must have medical insurance with minimum coverage of USD 50,000.
-- This does not apply to:
+- This does not apply to nationals of Thailand.
-- nationals of Thailand;
-- passengers transiting without disembarking the aircraft.
 6. Passengers traveling under the Test & Go scheme must:
 - arrive from, or in the past 21 days have only been in Australia, Austria, Bahrain, Belgium, Bhutan, Brunei Darussalam, Bulgaria, Cambodia, Canada, Chile, China (People's Rep.), Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, India, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Kuwait, Lao People's Dem.
 Rep., Latvia, Lithuania, Malaysia, Maldives, Malta, Mongolia, Myanmar, Nepal, Netherlands, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Romania, Saudi Arabia, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Sweden, Switzerland, USA, United Arab Emirates, United Kingdom or Viet Nam; and
 - have a hotel reservation for 1 night at AQ, OQ, or SHA+ hotel obtained at <a href="http://www.thailandsha.com">www.thailandsha.com</a> or <a href="https://asq.in.th">https://asq.in.th</a>